An Easter Bloom

 At Least You Can Learn About Olive Oil

-Even though this Hallmark has a relatively high rating all of the reviews seem to be very negative.
+Even though this Hallmark has a relatively high rating all of the actual reviews seem to be very negative.
 So I feel like it’s my duty to give it a good review.
 First of all yes, yes, yes, it does incorporate many many many of the Hallmark clichés and stock storylines.
 What a shocker!
 Alert the media.
-First of all, I liked the Olive Oil making plotline.
+First of all, I liked the Olive oil-making plotline.
 It was certainly different and I enjoyed the fresh setting other than chocolate, wine, and cupcakes.
 It was interesting, unlike blueberries or pumpkins.
 The two leads had good chemistry.
 The family conflict and rivalry kept my interest.
 I liked that the grandfathers who started the feud were actually more reasonable than their offspring.
 It was realistic.
 I also loved the secondary romance of her best friend and the coffee shop owner.
 It was sweet.
 I was invested in the outcome of the olive oil judging and wager and happy that there was a clear winner and it was the one I was rooting for.
+And Tori Anderson is always a treat.
+Wait a minute.
+That Poster.
+What the heck are they drinking there?

 June 27, 2020